nanostudio-org/nanogallery2/README.md

 ## License : GPLv3
 [//]: # "Dual licensed:"
-- GPLv3 for personal or open source projects with GPLv3 license
+[//]: # "- GPLv3 for personal or open source projects with GPLv3 license"
-- Commercial license for use in a revenue-generating product
+[//]: # "- Commercial license for use in a revenue-generating product"

 <br />